What is The Plan?

 Once the claim is approved by the Plan’s Insurer, we will provide a payout for the Nominee’s funeral and its related expenses up to the Benefit Amount.
 Typically, an approved payout will usually be made within 7 days, subject to us receiving all requested information.

-The Payout is the amount of money ACBF pay for the cost of a Nominee’s funeral and its related expenses when they pass away – up to their selected Benefit Amount.
-The amount which ACBF pays out, depends on:
+The Payout is the amount of money Youpla (formerly ACBF) pay for the cost of a Nominee’s funeral and its related expenses when they pass away – up to their selected Benefit Amount.
+The amount which Youpla pays out, depends on:

 - The Benefit Amount of the Nominee who has passed away;

-- The length of time the Nominee has been included for cover on The Plan; and
+- The length of time the Nominee has been included on The Plan; and

 - The Health Level assigned to the Nominee when they were approved.